-Sit down and apply the Me3 approach to your development plan.
+Apply the B Inspired Me3 approach to your finance development plan.

-Me3 = Adding Mentoring to the traditional development process of Experience, Exposure and Education.
+Me3 = Adding Mentoring to the development process of Experience, Exposure and Education.

-Mentoring is vital in today’s corporate environment.
+Mentoring is vital for finance professionals in today’s corporate environment.
 You can do things the hard way and learn everything on your own, or you can receive valuable advice from those who have hard earned lessons they can teach you.
-Mentors also act as a sounding board for ideas that you might have, a free way of testing your thoughts out without any ramifications.
-We always suggest having a mentor both in your organization line of business and outside of it.
-If you are in finance, have a finance mentor and someone in a function like sales or operations.
+Mentors also act as a sounding board for ideas that you might have, a free way of testing your thoughts in a safe environment.
+We always suggest having a mentor both inside of finance and to give you a more rounded perspective, outside of finance as well.
 Broaden your view of the organization and open up potential opportunities for yourself in the future.
-If you are in Sales, find a mentor on the strategy or product development teams so you can tie in your current sales strategy to the direction the company is headed.
-Mentoring is like taking the Educate coaching skill and isolating that piece for your discussions.
+Having a cross organization perspective will improve your business knowledge and contribute to your finance business partnering development.

-Exposure: This is a critical development area focused on recognition of your accomplishments and value to the organization throughout different levels of management.
+Exposure: This is a critical development area in finance focused on recognition of your value to the organization throughout different levels of management and cross functionally.
 Have a step level 1:1 with your manager’s manager.
 Participate in a management meeting that your manager can’t make and represent your team.
-Ask respectfully to present to a group you normally don’t get exposure to.
+Ask respectfully to present to a group you normally don’t have exposure to.
 Win an award that the organization gets to see you collect.
 Have an idea presented up through management that they know has come from you.
 The general focus is to ensure your manager isn’t the only one responsible for creating and improving your brand, because the only one that truly owns your brand is you.